oracle/node-oracledb/doc/api.md

 The value can also be overridden in the `poolAttrs` parameter to the [`createPool()`](#createpool) method.

-With Oracle Database 12c, the statement cache size can be automatically tuned with the [External Configuration](#oraaccess) *oraaccess.xml* file.
+With Oracle Database 12c, or later, the statement cache size can be automatically tuned with the [External Configuration](#oraaccess) *oraaccess.xml* file.

-To manually tune the statement cache size, monitor general application load and the [AWR][62] "bytes sent via SQL*Net to client" values.
+To manually tune the statement cache size, monitor general application load and the [Automatic Workload Repository][62] (AWR) "bytes sent via SQL*Net to client" values.
 The latter statistic should benefit from not shipping statement metadata to node-oracledb.
 Adjust the statement cache size to your satisfaction.

-## <a name="oraaccess"></a> 19.
+## <a name="oraaccess"></a> 23.
 External Configuration

 The optional Oracle client-side configuration file [oraaccess.xml][63] can be used to configure some behaviors of node-oracledb.
 See